-When the Canon RF 24-70mm f/2.8L IS USM is released, it will mark almost a year since the EOS R was first unveiled by the company.
-Much has been written and more has been said, good and bad, about Canon’s full-frame mirrorless in that time, but one criticism has gone unanswered for almost 12 months: ‘there are no proper lenses’.
+Much has been written and more has been said, good and bad, about Canon’s full-frame mirrorless camera since its release in October 2018, but one criticism went unanswered for almost the first 12 months: ‘there are no proper lenses’.

 It’s been a familiar refrain from early adopters and system skeptics alike; the Canon EOS R has relied almost exclusively on the crutch of EF-mount lenses since its launch.
 While the company has done an admirable job of fleshing out the Canon RF lens roadmap, the lack of the three ‘trinity’ zoom lenses has been a hard one to pave over.

 The company did, in fairness, release the Canon RF 28-70 f/2L USM – but that hulking, super-specialist optic was never going to appease the everyman.
-Thankfully, then, Canon has at last given us the RF 24-70 f/2.8L – the standard zoom that everyone has been waiting for.
+Thankfully, then, Canon has at last given us the RF 24-70 f/2.8L – the standard zoom that everyone has been waiting for, along with the wide-angle trinity lens, the Canon RF 15-35mm f/2.8L USM.

 Canon RF 24-70mm f/2.8L IS USM: Specifications